One-person operation: Japan

-In Japan, passenger trains without a conductor are indicated by a sign reading (ワンマン, wanman), often accompanied by a pre-recorded in-car announcement mentioning that the train is a "one man train".
+In Japan, passenger trains without a conductor are indicated by a small green headsign reading "one man" (ワンマン, wanman), often accompanied by a pre-recorded in-car announcement that it is a "one man train".

 Most buses are also one-person operations.
 In most cases, when not using an IC card, a numbered ticket (整理券, seiri-ken) is taken when boarding the vehicle.
 This slip of paper has a number and/or barcode which corresponds to the station at which the passenger boarded; since fare is typically calculated by distance traveled, the current fare from each previous stop is shown by a screen on board.
 When disembarking, passengers pay in cash at a fare collection box at the exit.

 An increasing number of subways are moving to one-person operation, including the Nagahori Tsurumi-ryokuchi Line, which was designed to operate on one-person operation, the Toei Ōedo Line, which was one-person operated since its opening in the year 1990, and the Tokyo Metro Marunouchi Line, which became driver-only operated from 2009.

 A wanman train on the Muroran Main Line.
 Notice the green sign above the driver window saying wanman (ワンマン).

 A fare box on a Shigaraki Kohgen Railway train.
 The blue section is a change machine, while the red section is where the customer pays.
 A boarding voucher dispenser is pictured to the left.